 An oscillator is an indicator that fluctuates above and below a centerline or between set levels as its value changes over time.
 Oscillators can remain at extreme levels (overbought or oversold) for extended periods, but they cannot trend for a sustained period.
 In contrast, a security or a cumulative indicator like On-Balance-Volume (OBV) can trend as it continually increases or decreases in value over a sustained period of time.

 As the indicator comparison chart shows, oscillator movements are more confined and sustained movements (trends) are limited, no matter how long the time period.
 Over the two-year period, Moving Average Convergence Divergence (MACD) fluctuated above and below zero, touching the zero line about 18 times.
 Also, notice that each time MACD surpassed +80 the indicator pulled back.
 Even though MACD does not have an upper or lower limit on its range of values, its movements appear confined.
 OBV, on the other hand, began an uptrend in March 2003 and advanced steadily for the next year.
-Its movements are not confined and long-term trends can develop.
+OBV's movements are not confined, allowing long-term trends to develop.

-There are many different types of oscillators and some belong to more than one category.
-The breakdown of oscillator types begins with two types: centered oscillators which fluctuate above and below a center point or line and banded oscillators which fluctuate between overbought and oversold extremes.
+There are many different types of oscillators, some belonging to more than one category.
+In this article, we discuss two broad categories of oscillators: centered oscillators which fluctuate above and below a center point or line and banded oscillators which fluctuate between overbought and oversold extremes.
 Generally, centered oscillators are best suited for analyzing the direction of price momentum, while banded oscillators are best suited for identifying overbought and oversold levels.